Booth Display Guidelines

 - Exhibitors and Exhibitor Appointed Contractors must hold insurance to gain access to the show.
 If you do not already have insurance, it can be ordered through Rainprotection Insurance.

-- Insurance coverage must be no less than US$1 million comprehensive commercial general liability insurance per occurrence and US$2 million aggregate including a broad form endorsement and will waive subrogation against IFPA, the Anaheim Convention Center, and their representatives.
+- Insurance coverage: Must be no less than US$1 million comprehensive commercial general liability insurance per occurrence and US$2 million aggregate, including a broad form endorsement and will waive subrogation against IFPA, the Orange County Convention Center, and their representatives.

-- IFPA, GES (Global Experience Specialists), and the Anaheim Convention Center must be named as additional insured.
+- Additional insured: IFPA, GES (Global Experience Specialists), and the Orange County Convention Center must be named.

 Labor Jurisdictions